pramsey/pramsey.github.io/_posts/2018-09-28-postgis-external-storage.md

 For a 50% storage penalty, on a table that has far more large objects than most spatial tables, we achieved a 500% performance improvement.
 Maybe we shouldn't apply compression to our large geometry at all?

-Using "main" storage was mainly a judgement call back when we decided on it, it wasn't benchmarked or anything. it's possible that we were just wrong.
+Using "main" storage was mainly a judgement call back when we decided on it, it wasn't benchmarked or anything -- it's possible that we were just wrong.
 Also, only large objects are compressed; since most tables are full of lots of small objects (short lines, points) changing to "external" by default wouldn't have any effect on storage size at all.